yifanwu/diel/notes/IR.md

 * be bound with state update functions (we currently support logic for the likes of React) --- exposed via `diel.bind(diel.views.viewX, reactLifeCycleFunc)`.  `diel` will call `reactLifeCycleFunc` when there is a new interaction and pass it the input of `viewX` as specified.

+## tables

+There are a few types of relations --- one that's defined in diel, ones that are loaded in as a starting point db file (we also support merging multiple together), one that is loaded in webworker, and one that is loaded on remotes.

+If the table is defined with WebWorker in front of it, then the tables will be prepared into a different db that's in a webworker

 ### state program

 syntax: `after input <input name> begin <insert program> end` (can only insert, and cannot insert into other inputs).
 The execution is in order and will be executed before the views are evaluted.